 Disclaimer: these tips are mainly for on-piste advanced carving skiing.
 But I honestly think that the best skiers are the most complete ones.
 I strongly agree with the following:

 “The best skiers are the all-around skiers… The guys that are able to rip in the park, rip in the woods, rip powder, rip everything.
 They are just very good natural skiers”.
-Paul Epstein – Global Racing Private Ski Team Head Coach

 But first things first.
 What is edging?
 Edging is the ability to tip the ski on edge and adjust the angle between the base of the ski and the snow.
 In common words, it is tipping and un-tipping the skis.
 We edge the skis either to turn or to slow down (or both).
 Most recreational skiers change direction and slow down at the same time (skidded turns), but racers typically change direction without slowing down (carved turns).
 In a carved turn, the tail of the ski follows the tip in the exact path/groove.
+This type of turn requeires edge engament or edge lock (I.E. locking the ski onto edge).

 When tipped on edge, the ski bends because of its “hourglass” shape.
-If you take one ski, lay it over flat, and then tip it, you’ll see that only the tips and tails touch the ground/snow, and the middle part of the ski is “in the air”.
+If you take one ski, lay it over flat, and then tip it, you’ll see that only the tips and tails touch the ground/snow, and the middle part of the ski remains “in the air”.
 With the skier’s weight, the ski bends until the middle part touches the snow too.
-The higher the edge angle, the higher the amount of ski bending, and the tighter the turn radius.advanced skiing
+The higher the edge angle, the higher the amount of ski bending, and thus the tighter the turn radius.advanced skiing

 1) High speed (and/or steep slopes)

-To turn with huge edge angles while keeping balance over the outside ski, high speed (or a steep pitch) is mandatory.
-We need the strong G-forces (tangential inertia, actually) generated by the high speed that move our balance out, to the outside ski.
-If you don’t have enough speed, and try to generate those big angles, you will end up with your balance over the inside ski… not good… so practice in a well-groomed not too crowded intermediate run where you feel comfortable with, so you can generate speed safely. advanced skiing
+If you don’t have enough speed, and try to build those big angles, you will end up with your balance over the inside ski… not good at all… so in order to practice it look for a well-groomed not too crowded intermediate run where you feel comfortable with, and you can generate speed safely. advanced skiing

 2) Hip-width stance

 The vertical separation of your feet is the distance in height, one foot to the other.
-While skiing, vertical separation of the feet is constantly changing and is directly related to edge angles that are developed.
+While skiing, vertical separation of the feet is constantly changing and is directly related to the edge angles that are developed.
 Vertical separation is usually the greatest at or just after the apex of a turn when a skier is resisting the combined forces of gravity and centrifugal force.
 It’s at its least during the transition phase between turns.

+In summary, a horizontal stance that is too narrow will limit balance, foot independence, and the ability to use the inside ski.
+Also, a horizontal stance that is too wide will cause an incorrect balance shift onto the inside ski and limit inclination.
 In addition, the “hip width” stance is the one that allows for faster and simultaneous feet rolling and edge changing during transition.

 We need to move the skis out and away from our body, in order to develop big edge angles.